FAQ

 Q: Why haven't my loans disbursed to my student account?

-Important: Loans will not disburse for students enrolled less than half time, even if all requirements are complete.
-Half time is 6 or more credit hours for undergraduate and professional students and 5 or more credit hours for graduate students.
+Loans will be disbursed for students enrolled at least half-time.
+Half-time is six or more credit hours for undergraduate and professional students and five or more for graduate students.

-*Graduate students who accepted a PLUS are subject to credit approval.
-An undisbursed PLUS loan may have been denied due to adverse credit.
+*Graduate PLUS loan disbursement is subject to credit approval.
+A Graduate PLUS loan that has been denied due to adverse credit will not be disbursed.
 Students can view a PLUS loan denial notification by logging in to http://studentaid.gov and clicking the “View Your Documents” and then “PLUS Correspondence” link from the menu.

 Q: How do I apply for institutional grant programs?